Purchasing your home in Lexington

 Step 8 – Close the deal

-The estimate is based on the loan amount, and RESPA requirements order that it has to involve all closing costs and fall within a close range of accuracy.
-I'll study the estimate and let you know if it all looks okay.
+The estimate is formed from the loan amount.
+RESPA requirements order that it has to contain all closing costs and be within a precise range of accuracy, and I'll analyze the estimate and let you know if everything looks good.

 Then it's time to close on your house.
-This will most likely take place at a title company or escrow office and will probably be a smooth and relaxing occasion.
+This will most often take place at a title company or escrow office and will likely be a smooth and relaxed occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at (803) 957-5566 or e-mail me at .
+And if you need anything or have any questions, just call me at (803) 957-5566 or e-mail me at .